 Visiting restrictions will continue until the care home has been assessed to be in recovery, this will likely be at least 14 days for most homes.
 However, if there is an outbreak of a ‘variant of concern’ – such as the delta variant of COVID-19 - restrictions will remain in place for 28 days.

 Residents should avoid recieving visitors who are clinically extremely vulnerable for 10 days after they have been in contact with a COVID-19 positive case, expect in exceptional circumstances.
 Where possible, residents identified as close contacts should understake a PCR test, and then take daily lateral flow tests for up to 10 days.

 The care home should inform you whether they will maintain outdoor visiting during an outbreak and when indoor visiting can resume.

 What happens if I can’t see my family or friend in the care home?

-If providers are unable to safely allow visits in line with new guidance, alternative ways of communicating between residents and their families and friends should be discussed and offered.
-The care home should also provide regular updates to residents’ loved ones on their mental and physical health, how they are coping and identify any additional ways they might be better supported, including any cultural or religious needs.
+If providers cannot safely allow visits in line with new guidance, alternative communication methods between residents and their families and friends should be discussed and offered.
+The care home should also provide regular updates to residents' loved ones on their mental and physical health, how they are coping and identify any additional ways they might be better supported, including any cultural or religious needs.